MSPP Student Ambassador

 Latino Mental Health Program

 Hi all!
-I am a second-year doctoral student in the clinical PsyD program at MSPP.
+I am a third-year doctoral student in the clinical PsyD program at MSPP.
 I am originally from New Jersey, earned my bachelors degree in psychology from The University of Florida, Gainesville and later earned my masters degree in urban education and English as a Second Language at Jersey City University.
 Before deciding to apply to MSPP, I taught Spanish and ESL at both the middle school and high school levels.
 I made the decision to seek a PsyD because I was sure that I wanted to solely focus my training in the clinical arena rather than in research.

 Upon beginning my research on PsyD programs I noticed MSPP’s concentration in Latino Mental Health and immediately knew that the program was a perfect match for me.
 I wanted to continue using my Spanish language skills in combination with my studies and eventual practice in psychology.
 I attended an open house last fall and had the opportunity to sit in on two classes during that visit.
 I felt extremely welcomed by both faculty and students.
 The best way I can describe the culture at MSPP is one of “family.”
 The faculty at the school is supportive, readily available and genuinely invested in the personal and professional development of each of its students.